SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingScalingPolicyMetricDimension.md

----
-layout: glossary
-title: Add-VSAutoScalingScalingPolicyMetricDimension
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingScalingPolicyMetricDimension

 ## SYNOPSIS
-Adds an AWS::AutoScaling::ScalingPolicy.MetricDimension resource property to the template
+Adds an AWS::AutoScaling::ScalingPolicy.MetricDimension resource property to the template.
+MetricDimension is a subproperty of CustomizedMetricSpecification: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscaling-scalingpolicy-customizedmetricspecification.html that specifies the dimensions of a metric for a target tracking scaling policy.
+Dimensions are arbitrary name/value pairs that can be associated with a CloudWatch metric.
+Duplicate dimensions are not allowed.

 ## SYNTAX